jflamy/owlcms4/docs/Announcing.md

 ## Announcing an athlete

 The display shifts to the lifting order and announcing mode.
 The next athlete to lift is displayed.
+Athletes are shown in lifting order.
 The next weight requested is highlighted in yellow.

 ![013_ShowCurrent](nimg/3200Lifting/040.png)